• Skip to main content

 And so much more.

 This episode is just under two hours long, but there’s no fat in it.
 Annie delivers a masterclass in making the smartest decisions we can, even when our hubris insists otherwise.
-Do some finger stretches before hitting play, because you’re going to be taking some serious notes.
+Do some finger stretches before hitting play because you’ll be taking some serious notes.

 Transcript